mycroft12/ema-ecom-backend/docs/dashboards-and-reports.md

 ## Data surfacing
 - The dashboard currently issues lightweight counts against the hybrid domains for products, orders, expenses, and ads (each call requests one row with `includeSchema=false`) so the landing page always shows the number of records available per domain even when richer KPIs still depend on future backend work.
+- The landing page now also exposes a KPI grid (confirmation/delivery rates, profit per product, agent commission, revenue/profit/average order value, ROAS, CAC) and a role-insight section that reiterates the admin, supervisor, agent, and media dashboards described above.

 ## Key performance indicators (KPIs)
 - **Confirmation Rate:** confirmed orders ÷ contacted orders.